titusnjoroge/Amazing-Hand-Project/README.md

 # Amazing-Hand-Project

 A structured robotics documentation and system model for the **AmazingHand tendon-driven robotic hand system**.
+That I have been assigned by the company that I am currently an intern at ZeroBionic Africa.
 This repository breaks down the hardware, software, control flow, calibration, and finger-level kinematics into a clear engineering model.

 ---